- March 19, 2016

 Scaffolding Law in NYC

-New York State has a very specific law regarding scaffolding, appropriately named The Scaffold Law, (NYS Labor Law sections 240/241.)
-This bylaw places a comparatively high burden of liability on the contractors and property owners, when accidents involving elevation-related injuries occur.
+New York State has a very specific law regarding scaffolding, appropriately named The Scaffold Law (NYS Labor Law sections 240/241).
+This law places a comparatively high burden of liability on the contractors and property owners when accidents involving elevation-related injuries occur.
 Most scaffolding injuries fall under the umbrella of these laws.
-Even if a construction worker forewent the use of safety equipment or is accused of gross negligence as is subsequently injured, more often than not it is the overseer or foreman likely to shoulder the majority of blame.
-In construction, maintenance, demolition or renovation scenarios, wherein a fall from height, or other elevation-related injury has occurred, “absolute liability” may be invoked under the NYS Scaffold Law.
+Even if a construction worker chose not to use safety equipment, more often than not it is the overseer or foreman likely to shoulder the majority of blame.
+In construction, maintenance, demolition, or renovation scenarios wherein a fall from height or other elevation-related injury has occurred, “absolute liability” may be invoked under the NYS Scaffold Law.

 Tucker Lawyers PC